 You also need to pay for both your theory and practical tests.
 As of December 2019, theory tests cost £23, while the practical test is £62 on weekdays, £75 on evenings, weekends and bank holidays.
 This can fluctuate over time.

-How long does it take on average to learn to drive?
+How many lessons to learn to drive?

 It takes 47 hours of lessons, on average, to pass the practical test.
 This is normally spread out over a number of weeks or months, but intensive driving courses are also available, helping you to learn within one or two weeks.